Garlic Butter Dill Salmon

 - 1 tbsp extra virgin olive oil

 - 3 cloves garlic minced

 - 1-2 tbsp salted butter

-Place salmon skin-side down onto baking sheet lined with parchment paper.
-Sprinkle each salmon fillet with ~1 tsp of lemon juice, salt (to taste), dill (to taste), and garlic (to taste).
+- Place salmon skin-side down onto baking sheet lined with aluminum foil or parchment paper.
+Sprinkle each salmon fillet with lemon juice, salt, dill, and minced garlic.
 (See Note 2)

 - Then add a few chunks (each chunk is ~1/4 tsp) of soften salted butter to the salmon (see picture)

 - Bake in oven for 8-11 minutes.
 (See Note 3).

 I love this recipe.
 Salmon is my favorite fish and I am always looking for new ways to fix it.
 The Garlic Butter Dill Salmon was delicious and very easy to do.
 I was able to have a wonderful meal on a week night after working all day.
 Thank you so much for sharing it!!

 I’m so glad you enjoyed it!
 Thank so much for letting me know how it went! 🙂